 Home Run Spot/Revenge Game: A game where a team has higher motivation than their opponent and play above their typical power ranking.

 Home Team Down 0-2 in a Playoffs series: – An example of a home-run spot.
-Historically teams at home that are down 0-2 in the playoffs play like their lives depended on it, especially at home where their fans feel the desperation and the need to encourage their team.
+Historically teams at home that are down 0-2 in the playoffs play as their lives depended on it, especially at home where their fans feel the desperation and the need to encourage their team.
 The motivation for them to win – and save their season – is much higher than their opponents, and these teams typically play above their general power ranking.

 Late coming information about NBA injuries happens ALL-THE-TIME, and will invariably happen occasionally after you’ve already bet.
 Ensure when you place your bet that you have the most up-to-date information possible.

-Because of this phenomenon some bettors advise that you make your bet as close to tip as possible.
+Because of this phenomenon, some bettors advise that you make your bet as close to the tip as possible.
 Others point out that a game-changing injury announcement is as likely to go against the opponent as it does against the team your betting on.
 So as long as you know the latest – you are not necessarily at a disadvantage as news unfolds.